Douglas A-4 Skyhawk: Brazil

 On 18 January 2001, an AF-1 trapped aboard the Brazilian aircraft carrier Minas Gerais was later successfully catapulted, making Brazil's fixed-wing carrier force operational again after nearly two decades.
 To replace the aging Minas Gerais, Brazil purchased the surplus French aircraft carrier Foch (R99) on 15 November 2001.
-Renamed Brazilian aircraft carrier São Paulo (A12), the "new" carrier received extensive refitting before becoming operational in 2003.
-Minas Gerais was decommissioned and retired that year.
+Renamed Brazilian aircraft carrier São Paulo (A12), the "new" carrier received extensive refitting before becoming operational during 2003.
+Minas Gerais was decommissioned that same year and later put up for sale.

-On 14 April 2009, Embraer signed a contract to modernize 12 Brazilian Navy aircraft, nine AF-1s (single-seat) and three AF-1As (two-seat).
-This upgrade will restore the operating capacity of the Navy 1st Intercept and Attack Plane Squadron.
+On 14 April 2009, Embraer signed a contract to modernize 12 Brazilian Navy aircraft, nine AF-1s (single-seat) and three AF-1As (two-seat), with the aim of restoring the operating capacity of the Navy 1st Intercept and Attack Plane Squadron.
 The program includes restoring the aircraft and their current systems, as well as implementing new avionics, radar, power production, and autonomous oxygen generating systems.
 The first of the 12 modified Skyhawks was delivered on 27 May 2015.
 Embraer stated the modifications will allow the aircraft to remain operational until 2025.

 In 2017, the Brazilian Navy indicated that it was reconsidering the total number of aircraft to be modernized to AF-1B/C standard due to budget constraints and the decommissioning of the São Paulo.
 Two AF-1Bs were delivered in 2015 and a further two of undisclosed type are to be delivered in 2017.
 It is believed that despite the loss of its only carrier, the Navy wants to retain the experience of carrier-based operations, and thus will not rescind the contract outright.
 As of 2022, there are 3 A-4s in service, with 3 used for training and the other aircraft on display.

 Others

 Top Aces, formerly Discovery Air Defense Services, a private Canadian company contracted by the Canadian Armed Forces, Australian Defence Force, and Bundeswehr to provide air combat and fighter training, imported and registered ten A-4N and TA-4J aircraft.
 Discovery upgraded and modified the jets to be capable of Electronic Warfare training.
 Top Aces also operates A-4Ns under contract for training of the German Armed Forces (Bundeswehr).
 Another major civil user of A-4s for training support to military forces is US-based Draken International, which operates ex-New Zealand A-4Ks as part of a diverse fleet of jets.
 A-4s have previously been operated in the target support role in Germany by Tracor Flight Systems.

+Legionnaire International owns seven A-4L models and one TA-4J, which are used for weapons RDT&E programs, as well as radar and electronic warfare testing and training.